joshuasbee/Training-Notes/Notes.md

 ### Jan 25
 Make sure to turn things in by putting them on github, and submit a link as the assignment instead of files.
 Week 4 has been updated on github branches!

+### Jan 29
+Add story points in projects tab under each item Scoring you go around and ask everyone and try to distribute the story points a little bit

+### Feb 5
+Mention IDE in dev guide
+talk about frontend, backend, DB tools in dev guide **EVERYONE: READ THE SRS**